davidlarsson33/Web-shop-under-attack/README.md

 ## Reflected XSS

 1. Go to the login page of the victim website: http://localhost/login
-2. Copy & paste the following i the email-adress-section and press submit:
+2. Copy & paste the following in the email-address section and press submit:

 ```html
 <script>